abdulmansour/mapreduce_mongo/README.md

 ### Run springboot
 - run spring boot in ide
-- on first launch will populate mongodb
+- on first launch will populate mongodb (takes a while just wait)

 ### Populate mongo with data
 - open new terminal